2.4 A War That Pays For Itself

-Gerry: I have to admit, Uzza, that was brilliant, a war against your enemy paid for by your enemy: the possession of the murdered as payment and enticement for warriors, the jizya to finance the rest.
-Brilliant, absolutely brilliant if somewhat immoral; but who cares when you're winning.
+Gerry: I must admit, Uzza, that was brilliant, a war against your enemy paid for by your enemy: the possession of the murdered as payment and enticement for warriors, the jizya to finance the rest.
+Brilliant, absolutely brilliant if somewhat immoral, but who cares when you're winning.

 Uzza: All wars of aggression are immoral.
 Calling it a holy war does not make it less so.

-Bob: I don't get it.
-If Muhammad was pissed off at the Jews, why take it out on the Christians?
+Bob: Very funny.
+If Muhammad was pissed off at the Jews, why also take it out on the Christians?